コンテンツにスキップ

 Enoshima Shrine

-Enoshima Shrine, located on Enoshima Island, is a prestigious shrine dedicated to Japan's three great Benzaiten deities.
-Visitors can circle the island to visit the three shrines: Hetsumiya, dedicated to Tasunatsuhime; Nakatsumiya, dedicated to Ichizushimahime; and Okutsumiya, dedicated to Takirihime.
-There are also many spots where you can feel the sea breeze, attracting many worshippers from both Japan and abroad.
+Enoshima Shrine, located on Enoshima Island, is a prestigious shrine that enshrines one of Japan's three greatest Benzaiten deities.
+Visitors can circle the island and visit all three shrines: Hetsumiya, which enshrines Tagitsuhime-no-Mikoto; Nakatsumiya, which enshrines Ichikishimahime-no-Mikoto; and Okutsumiya, which enshrines Takirihime-no-Mikoto.
+With many spots where you can feel the sea breeze, the shrine attracts many worshippers from both Japan and abroad.

-On the right is the "Enoshima Shrine Sannomiya General Seal," and on the left is the "Okutsumiya Ceiling Painting: Turtle Seal Glancing in All Directions."
+The photo on the right shows the "Enoshima Shrine Three Shrines General Seal," and the one on the left shows the "Okutsu-miya Ceiling Painting: Eight-Directional Gazing Turtle Seal."

-There are 10 types of goshuin stamps in total, and this time I chose these two.
+There are a total of 10 types of goshuin (temple/shrine stamps), and I chose these two this time.

-The "Enoshima Shrine Sannomiya General Seal" (initial offering fee 300 yen) was stamped with a red seal for visiting on a snake day, as our visit fell on the "Snake Day" festival day when Benzaiten is worshipped.
-The "Okutsumiya Ceiling Painting Turtle Seal Glancing in All Directions" (initial offering fee 300 yen), which prays for protection from all directions and the bringing of good fortune, is received on hosho paper.
-The contrast between the ink characters and the red seal on both is beautiful.
+The "Enoshima Shrine Sannomiya General Seal" (offering fee 300 yen) was stamped with a special seal for visiting on the Day of the Snake, as my visit coincided with the auspicious day of worship for Benzaiten.
+The "Okutsu-miya Ceiling Painting: Eight-Directional Gazing Turtle Seal" (offering fee 300 yen), which is used to pray for protection from all directions and the arrival of good fortune, is given on high-quality paper.
+The contrast between the ink calligraphy and the red seals is beautiful in both cases.

 Enoshima Shrine